| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 uncertainties associated with fixed or boundary parameters.

-containing the sampling correlations
+A matrix containing the sampling correlations

 of the (co)variance components.
 Note this is on the underlying nu